Remote Control

 });

-How you implement the up(), down(), left(), right(), enter() and escape() functions is up to you and depends on your use case.
+How you implement the up(), down(), left(), right(), ok() and back() functions is up to you and depends on your use case.

 Note that it is not necessary to integrate with the Client Library to receive key events.
 It is exactly the same as how a standard web application would receive keyboard input in a normal browser.
 In fact, you can view your app in a desktop browser and test remote control input functionality by typing the equivalent keys.